Do it yourself mail order Vinyl Lettering - Application Tips and Techniques

 5. Lift the lettering/graphic, pull back and cut away the top section of the backing paper

-7. Using the squeeegee and light pressure, start from top centre and with horizontal strokes, apply the vinyl.
+7. Using the squeegee and light pressure, start from top centre and with horizontal strokes, apply the vinyl.
 Carry on this way removing sections of backing each time. (for large signs this can be done in sections between letters)

-8. Leave for 10 minutes
+9. Leave for 10 minutes

-9. Once you are sure the vinyl is securely attached to the surface, remove the application tape diagonally at a 180° angle back over itself then rub entire graphic with a soft cloth paying particular attention to the edges.
+Vinyl Application 2 10.
+Once you are sure the vinyl is securely attached to the surface, remove the application tape diagonally at a 180° angle back over itself then rub entire graphic with a soft cloth paying particular attention to the edges.

 Instructions for the Wet Application Method